 Olson said theUnited Stateswould fully assistPakistanto overcome energy crisis and speedy development of other sectors.

 He said that 1‚000 MW electricity has been added to national grid inPakistanthrough theUScooperation.
 He saidWashingtonwould also cooperate withIslamabadto overcome gas shortage in the country and help it in the import of liquefied natural gas (LNG).

 The Ambassador said theUSgovernment endorses the steps taken byPakistanto improve its economy.
 He said there is a forward movement in providing Pakistani goods access to theUSmarket.
 He said negotiations are underway between the two countries for an understanding in this regard.
 He saidWashingtonis also working to promote cultural relations withIslamabadand it has set up fifteen American centers throughout the country.

 To another question‚ theUSambassador saidPakistanand theUnited Stateshave similarity of view regarding resolving the Afghan issue.
-He said theUnited Stateswould continue to remain engaged withPakistaneven after pullout of Nato troops fromAfghanistan.Published in The Nation newspaper on 04-Feb-2014
+He said theUnited Stateswould continue to remain engaged withPakistaneven after pullout of Nato troops fromAfghanistan.This news was published in The Nation newspaper.
+Read complete newspaper of 04-Feb-2014 here.